afritz1/OpenTESArena/README.md

 ## Current status [![Build Status](https://travis-ci.org/afritz1/OpenTESArena.svg?branch=master)](https://travis-ci.org/afritz1/OpenTESArena)

-October 17th, 2016:
+October 20th, 2016:

 This project is early in development.

-The game world is currently a barebones test city with some buildings and day/night cycles.
+The game world is currently a barebones test city with some buildings and a day/night cycle.
 No jumping, collision, or sprites yet (they're only in my test project).
-A few of the menus work, including most of character creation.
-The game interface icons (attack, magic, etc.) don't do anything yet.
+A few of the menus work, including most of character creation, and some of the game interface icons have some basic behavior now, too.
+For example, left clicking the map icon goes to the automap, and right clicking it goes to the world map.

 Here are some hotkeys in the game world:
 - Tab - character sheet and inventory